CROSSINGTUD/SPDS/README.md

-# Release Notes for 3.0-ALPHA
+# Changes between 2.x and 3.0-ALPHA

-This is an alpha release for version 3.0.
-At the current state, IDEal is excluded from this release.
+This is an alpha release branch for version 3.0.
+At the current state, IDEal is excluded from this branch.
-If you want to use IDEal, stick to version 2.x
+If you want to use IDEal, for now, stick to version 2.x.

-* Refactored types and introduced the wrapper class `boomerang.callgraph.SootCallGraph` to wrapp the call graph.
-* Added interface `boomerang.DataFlowScope` which can be used to exclude methods during the data-flow analysis (but not excluded them from Soot)
 * Performance Optimization.
 Fixed a lapsed listener problem
 * Added strategies for data-flows of static fields
 * Added options to control depth (k-limit) of Field-PDS and Call-PDS.
 The default option, -1, means k = \infty. (under-approximaton.
 Analysis turns unsound afterwards).
+* *API change:* Introduced the wrapper class `boomerang.callgraph.SootCallGraph`.
+Pass `new SootCallGraph()` to Boomerang (and do not use `ObservableDynamicICFG` or `ObservableStaticICFG` anymore).
+* *API change:* Added interface `boomerang.DataFlowScope` which can be used to exclude methods during the data-flow analysis (but shall not be excluded during call graph construction from Soot)
 * Other minor internal refactoring